DebadityaShome/debaditya-portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a graduate student pursuing MASc in AI (research) at Queen's University.
 My research interests include Generative models, Self-supervised learning, Multi-modality, and learning universal representations of time-series.
-I'm an author of 10+ publications, encompassing a total of 100+ citation.
+I'm an author of 10+ publications, encompassing a total of 100+ citations.
 Apart from research, I have prior experience in Data engineering and deploying Machine learning models at scale on cloud/serverless to integrate with real-world products/applications.